micheleusuelli/micheleusuelli.github.io/README.md

 With that perspective in mind, I gathered some thoughts in my articles.
 I hope you can make use of them.

-If you have any feedback, ideas, questions, or simply want to get in touch, let's connect on [LinkedIn](https://uk.linkedin.com/in/michele-usuelli-1b84b460).
+In case you are interested in my background, I am currently working at Microsoft as a Principal Data Scientist.
+You can find more information on [LinkedIn](https://uk.linkedin.com/in/michele-usuelli-1b84b460).
+If you have any feedback, ideas, questions, or simply want to get in touch, that's where you can find me.

-Currently working at Microsoft as a Principal Data Scientist.
-This is my [full work experience](pages/biography.md).

 Material
 - [conferences](pages/conferences.md)